ghar1821/Chronoclust/README.md

 chronoclust.run(config_file, in_file, basedir, basedir)
 ```
 In the above script, the input and config files are stored in **/Users/example/Documents/workdir** and the clustering result will also be written into the same directory.
 You can store the config/input files in different directories (doesn't matter).

+If you have a _gated_ or _labelled_ data and want to see how effective Chronoclust is, you can pass a ``gating_file`` argument to the run command above and supply it with a csv file containing the centroid of each population or cluster.
+Please look at ``sample_run_script/run_chronoclust.py`` for example.

+### Running Chronoclust in R
+Well, Chronoclust is not written in R but thanks to the fabulous people who write [reticulate](https://rstudio.github.io/reticulate/) package, it is now posisble to run Python code in R.

+You still need to download Chronoclust API from Anaconda or Pypi and setup the xml files.
+Thereafter, have a look at ``sample_run_script/run_chronoclust.R`` for example on how to run Chronoclust in R.

 ## Where to start with the parameters?
 You can pretty much start with any value for any parameters, but to at least get some kind of clustering, I recommend you start with setting ``pi`` to be the dimensionality of your dataset (number of columns or markers in the dataset).